How to Create SOAP Web Service Using WSDL in ASP.NET Core (.NET 8)

 1. Launch Visual Studio 2026 on your machine.

-To use the code examples provided in this article, you should have Visual Studio 2022 installed on your system.
-If you don’t already have a copy, you can download Visual Studio 2026 here.
+To use the code examples provided in this article you need to have Visual Studio 2022 installed on your system.
+If you do not already have a copy of Visual Studio 2022 you can download Visual Studio 2022 from the website, not Visual Studio 2026 because the code examples are meant for Visual Studio 2022 meant for Visual Studio 2022.

 Visual Studio 2026 Dashboard